ConSol-Monitoring/snclient/docs/checks/arguments/_index.md

 ### Empty-State

 Status to be returned when no item matches the filter.
 If no filter is given this won't happen.
+Empty-State won't be used at all if there is a `count` warning/critical/ok threshold used.

 ex.: